The Biewer Terrier (pronounced “bee-vah”/“beaver”) is a toy-sized dog similar to the Yorkshire Terrier.

 It is inherited as a recessive gene, meaning both parents need to carry it for the puppies to have the tricolor appearance.

 Is A Biewer the same as a Yorkie?

-In fact, terrier enthusiasts have been known to have spirited arguments about what, if anything, distinguishes a Biewer Terrier from a parti-colored Yorkshire Terrier.
+In fact terrier enthusiasts had countless spirited arguments about what, if anything, distinguished a Biewer Terrier from a parti-colored Yorkshire Terrier.

 A Breed Apart?